▶️What is It?

-- Use academic language and writing style.
+Use academic language and writing style.

-- Read your assignment carefully for specific requirements from your instructor.
+> - Read your assignment carefully for specific requirements.

-- Most assignments require a combination of summary and critique.
+> - Most assignments require a combination of summary and critique.

-For the summary:
+> For the summary:

-- State the facts without opinions or commentary
+> - State the facts without opinions or commentary

-- Include the thesis/hypothesis, main arguments and evidence presented, and the conclusions provided
+> - Include the thesis/hypothesis, main arguments, the evidence presented, and the conclusions

-- Include the methods used (if a research study)
+> - Include the methods used (if a research study)